unipi-smartapp-2021/SLAM/README.md

 # SLAM
-SLAM implementation

-## SLAM package
+SLAM implementation by using localization module `laser_scan_matcher` and mapping the cones relative position using the absolute position `pose_stamped` outputted by `laser_scan_matcher`.

 <!--
 The slam toolbox package can be downloaded at the following link [here](https://github.com/SteveMacenski/slam_toolbox)